DrJupiter/ML-OPS-FINAL-24/reports/README.md

 We use docker to train and deploy our model.
 We use the images to ensure reproducibility in our training and deployment.
 Docker hub allows us to distribute our images easily and for anyone to run them on the cloud.
 A link to our docker hub is given here: https://hub.docker.com/repository/docker/drjupiter/mlops24/general.

 The train images are tagged with `latest` and the fast api image with `fastapi`.
 We automatically build our cpu train images from the main branch in our repository.
-One can train a model by
+One can train a model by running the code below:

 ```bash
 curl -o https://github.com/DrJupiter/ML-OPS-FINAL-24/blob/main/dockerfiles/docker_train.sh